yhwh/node-qt/README.md

 ## Building

 There is no need to install Qt - the necessary binaries are bundled in `deps/`.
 (Currently only Mac OS X is supported, but with minor work other platforms can be added).
-The dependencies come from Node's addon build tool [node-gyp](http://github.com/TooTallNate/node-gyp).
+The dependencies are the same as Node's addon build tool [node-gyp](http://github.com/TooTallNate/node-gyp).

 From the node-qt project dir, run: